Non-resident tax in Germany — the beschränkte Steuerpflicht guide

 3. Rates for non-residents

-Same progressive rates as residents — 14 % to 42 % (plus 45 % “Reichensteuer” above 277 826 € for 2025).
+Same progressive rates as residents — 14 % to 42 %, with a 45 % “Reichensteuer” at the top end (threshold around 278 000 €, indexed annually).
 Solidaritätszuschlag (5.5 % of income tax) still applies for most.
 Church tax (Kirchensteuer) does not apply to non-residents.
 Crucially, the Grundfreibetrag (tax-free threshold) does not apply — your first euro is taxed.
-Starting rate is around 15 % up to 17 005 €, climbing from there.
+Starting rate is around 15 % climbing from there.
+Bracket thresholds are indexed each year; check the BMF Einkommensteuer-Tarif for the year you're filing.

 4. Double-taxation agreements (DBA)